 Theories About Identity

 Over the years, numerous individuals have been suspected of being Satoshi Nakamoto, including computer scientists, cryptographers, and entrepreneurs.
-Some notable names include Nick Szabo, Hal Finney, and Dorian Nakamoto, though none have been definitively proven.
+Some notable names include Nick Szabo, Hal Finney, and Dorian Nakamoto.
+However, none of these claims have been definitively proven.
 Satoshi is believed to possess approximately one million bitcoins, which have never been moved from their original addresses.

 Wie funktioniert Bitcoin (BTC)?